 Those seeking family fun activities find plenty at Boomers!
 Family Entertainment Center where offerings include miniature golf, go-karts, bumper boats, climbing wall and a video-game arcade.
 Film buffs choose both the Mary Pickford Theatre featuring reclining captain chairs and home to many Valley film festivals as well as Regency Theatres on Date Palm Drive that is priced right for most families.

 Meanwhile, Sports and health enthusiasts take particular delight in Dennis Keat Soccer Park, the site of the popular AYSO soccer program and Desert Healthcare District’s fitness track and exercise stations.
 Baseball and softball fans gravitate to Big League Dreams Sports Park home to the annual Mary Nutter Collegiate Classic featuring more than 25 NCAA Division 1 softball teams from across the nation.
-Runners, bicyclists, and drivers of neighborhood electrical vehicles also enjoy the first segment of the future 40-mile Coachella Valley Link (CVLink) while ice skaters and ice hockey players, both amateurs and Olympians, cherish Desert Ice Castle for its high-quality sports venue.
+Runners, bicyclists, and drivers of neighborhood electrical vehicles also enjoy the first segment of the future 40-mile Coachella Valley Link (CVLink).
 And if you like to skateboard, head to Ocotillo Park for a skateboard park that will keep you in “Ollie” suspense.

 Shoppers searching for unique items gravitate to the Perez Road Business District, a thriving hub of more than 200 businesses and home to the City’s distinctive home improvement, design and décor shops.
 Similar treasures unearthed there can only be found by driving to LA’s design showrooms.
 Additionally, East Palm Canyon Drive serves the needs of traditional shoppers at national retailers like Target and Trader Joe’s.